dariobugmann/sbwc/README.md

 ## Assumptions and Possible Pitfalls

-The project was developed in react with typescript.
-No SSR framework (such as gatsby/nextjs) was picked simply because it is unclear from the project description whether it would bring any benefits.
+The project was developed in React with Typescript.
+No SSR framework (such as gatsby/nextjs) was picked simply because it is unclear from the project description whether it would bring enough benefits.

 The solution assumes that other currencies will be added in the future.
 Therefore, Typescript is leveraged to ensure that a new currency can be easily added.
-It should be noted that rounding is of special importance when it comes to decimal calcuations.
+I also assume that should a new currency be added, its EUR-rate would be included in the response as well.

-Possbile pitfalls include quite a bit of additional should somebody want conversions into other currencies (other than EUR).
-However, this seems unlikely to me since the enpoint is called /eur-rates and adding other rates would mean that either there had to be an individual endpoint for each, or the endpoint would have to be changed.
+Possbile pitfalls include quite a bit of additional work should somebody want conversions into other currencies (other than EUR).
+However, this seems unlikely to me since the enpoint is called "/eur-rates" and adding other rates would mean that either there had to be a new endpoint, or the endpoint would have to be renamend.

 ## Available Scripts